 - Stewie from Family Guy used to talk like this.
 Lampshaded in one time travel episode.

-- Doc Venture in The Venture Bros. does this in an episode where he's trying to find a lost wreck using an underwater robot.
+- Doc Venture does this in an episode where he's trying to find a lost wreck using an underwater robot.
 He's narrating into a tape recorder everything that happens, making everything as grandiose as possible, including rewinding the tape and recording over something that he felt wasn't elaborate enough.
 Almost all of his lines from the episode are purple prose.

 - This doubles as a Stealth Pun, as they were also professional villains who wore purple.